lunatech-labs/lunatech-play-googleopenconnect/README.md

 ------------------------------

 # Google API
 google.clientId=
 google.secret=

 # Additional configuration
 For user verification, leave blank if users can be of any domain.
-Eg. `google.domain=google.com`. google.domain=
+google.domain=mydomain.com

+# Custom error messages
+Optionally you can define some of the error messages in your application.conf.
+Setting any of these overrides the default response.
+errors.authorization.googleDecline=
+errors.authorization.clientIdMismatch=
+errors.authorization.domainMismatch=